yvonne-nguyen/dh110/assignments/assignment-5.md

 3. Filter results by distance (1 mile) and time/date (Oct 2, 2021 at 3PM).
 4. Sort by distance (closest to furthest).
 5. Edit a typo found on the "summary" page.

+---

+## User Testing

+---

+## Reflection
+As I was designing my wireframes and wireflow, I tried to put myself in the shoes of my users to see if my design choices made sense/is useful.
+At times, I was unsure if my process was "right".
+I wasn't sure if I was supposed to design all of the wireframe screens at once or one at a time.
+I ended up opting for one at a time and made a lot of edits along the way.
+One regret I have was not documenting the inital ideas I had.
+I will try my best to document every design change/iteration I make in the future.
+As for the wireframing process, I tried my best to "color code" each feature but it looks kind of messy on some pages.
+I'm not sure how to do this in a neater way.
+Additionally, I designed on dark mode.
+Dark mode is just a personal preference but I notice that the highlight colors do not show up as brightly.
+I think I should sketch my wireframes and wireflows on light mode next time.